 Our furry best friends can also impact our air quality and overall health.
 Since pet dander is extremely light, it can stay airborne for a substantial amount of time.
 Once inhaled, it can irritate the eyes, skin and lungs and even affect the respiratory system.

-Mold is another contaminant that can easily disperse in the air causing serious health concerns.
-Often found in areas with excessive humidity, condensation and moisture, once mold starts to grow it can quickly spread.
+Mould is another contaminant that can easily disperse in the air causing serious health concerns.
+Often found in areas with excessive humidity, condensation and moisture, once mould starts to grow it can quickly spread.
 Once the spores and mycelial fragments are dispersed in the air and inhaled, they penetrate into the lungs leading to serious inflammatory issues and toxic properties.

 As a chemical used to manufacture building materials and household products, formaldehyde can also be present both indoors and outdoors.
 Commonly found in glues, paints, lacquers, coatings, fabric softeners, fertilizers and pesticides, as well as building materials and insulation, everyone is exposed to small amounts of formaldehyde every day.
 High levels of exposure can lead to serious eye, nose and throat issues.